Edvarda-E/INF3331/assignment4/README.md

 Alternatively you can run the user interface created in Assignment 4.5 (see below), where you can input your own parameters by calling the script directly with your desired implementation.

+*Potential warnings*:
+* `#!/usr/bin/env python` was not included in the python files as I used the built-in python3 interpreter in PyCharm
-*Potential warning*: Last commit was pushed fairly late, so if the snapshots are taken manually there might be a mistake
+* Last commit was pushed fairly late, so if the snapshots are taken manually there might be a mistake
 ## 4.1 - Python implementation of Mandelbrot Set
 Running the script
 ```